1) Think back to when you did something new for the first time.

 2) Do something you have been putting off.

 Like writing or calling a friend, cleaning the house, tidying the garden, fixing the car, organizing the bills, making a tasty and healthy meal – anything that involved you making a decision, then following through!

 Examples?
 How about swimming, running, dancing, cooking, gardening, climbing, painting, writing… If possible, it should be something that holds your attention and requires enough focus to get you into that state of ‘flow’ where you forget about everything else.
-You will feel more competent, accomplished and capable afterwards, great antidotes to low self esteem!
+You will feel more competent, accomplished and capable afterward, great antidotes to low self-esteem!

 And while you’re at it, seriously consider doing something like this at least once a week.
 People who experience ‘flow’ regularly seem to be happier and healthier.

 I know this sounds strange, but low self-esteem is often accompanied by too much focus on the self.
 Doing something that absorbs you and holds your attention can quickly make you feel better.